-With the withdrawal of the Horizon Property Group from the planned construction of the Outlet Mall on Rentschler Field, the Town maintains an on-going dialogue with UTC to determine future development opportunities for the property, which is also home to a Cabela's store and the University of Connecticut's football stadium.
-Rentschler Field, 920 acres, a former airfield servicing Pratt & Whitney Aircraft, has been rededicated as a mixed-used development.
+Rentschler Field is the home to a Cabela's store and the University of Connecticut's football stadium.
+Rentschler Field, 920 acres, a former airfield servicing Pratt & Whitney Aircraft, has been rededicated as a mixed-used development and the Town continue to work collaboratively with Pratt and Whitney Aircraft to encourage them to develop Rentschler to its fullest potential.